Home » Drawing Tutorials » Basic Drawing Tutorials » How to Draw an Eye from the Side

 How to Draw an Eye from the Side

-This tutorial will show you how to draw an eye from the side and explain the fundamental principles of this angle.
+Continuing and expanding on the topic of creating realistic portraits, here we will look at how to draw an eye from the side and explain the basic principles of this angle.

 As we’ve mentioned many times before, drawing the human figure and its individual parts from different angles and positions is a fundamental skill for any artist.